 A recent study showed that 5 in 6 Americans admit to impulse buying.
 The act of purchasing an item on-the-spot usually means you’re deviating from a budget.
 Impulse buying ultimately derails you from reaching financial goals.
 When you make intentional spending decisions, you’ll notice a reduction in overall spending – freeing up more cash to pay down debt.
 When you feel compelled to make a purchase decision spontaneously, just remember: If you can afford to buy it, you can also afford to save it.
 Sleep on it.
 Take time to think about the purchase.
 Put the item on hold for 24 hours.
 Make the purchase if it fits with your financial goals and values.

 Most of us don’t truly know where our money goes.
 Think about the financial milestones that you want to reach in the near and far-term.
 List monthly needs and prioritize credit card payments.
-Use a budget tool to help align spending with goals and begin to make thoughtful, intentional decisions about money.
+Use a

 How financially prepared are you for an emergency?
 Start small and set a goal to save $1,000.
 Then you can work up to 4 to 6 months of income to cover an unexpected event.
 That way, when a costly event surprises you, you can turn to stored cash instead of credit cards.
 Set a reasonable savings goal, determine where you’re going to keep the money, consider setting up automatic transfers and stay true to the reserve’s purpose – for emergencies only!